annahndr/cloth_x/README.md

 > Circular is the new black! - _Antoinette Guhl, Deputy Mayor of Paris_

-### Tech stack:

-- Javascript
-- Node
-- React

-Things we had never used before were:

-- Authentication with bcrypt (Anna)
-- React Hooks (Emma)

 ### Set up instructions:

 1. In your terminal/command line, navigate to the `server` folder and `npm install`.
 2. After installation `npm start` to load up the server.
 3. In another terminal window, navigate to the `client` folder and `npm install`.
 4. `npm start

+### Tech stack:

+- Javascript
+- Node
+- React
+- MongoDB
+- Express

+Some of us used new-to-us technology such as:

+- Authentication with bcrypt
+- React Hooks
+- Typescript & Mongoose (attempted, but not implemented)